PoisotLab/ms_betacov_mapping/README.md

 clades of New World bats play host to a distinct regime of betacoronavirus coevolution.

+Our approach is potentially limited by sampling bias: key hotspots identified by our model have, indeed, been sampled intensely following major zoonotic emergence events.
+In these areas, more betacoronavirus hosts will have been discovered, leading to higher overall diversity and potentially higher sharing.
+Similarly, hotspots of evolutionary uniqueness - as in the Arabian peninsula - could reflect much broader lineages that have only been sampled in focal areas for public health.
+While the discovery of new branches of bat-betacoronavirus coevolution is certainly likely, and might change some of the observed patterns, our framework is likely to be fairly robust: the 126 hosts in our study capture nearly 10% of global bat diversity, and the underlying evolutionary patterns they represent are much less sensitive to new information than any inferences about viral evolution.

 ## Coevolutionary regimes structure evolutionary potential for zoonotic emergence

 The existence of well-defined cophylogenetic regions suggests that the